 MND has covered those cases from the courtroom!
 Use the Search Bar to pull up more on those cases.

 Additionally, in the Ethicon MDL, thousands of cases were dismissed with prejudice because they were non-revision cases.
 See MND story here.

 In Pretrial Order #293, issued Wednesday, April 11, federal Judge Joseph Goodwin, overseeing thousands of defective product pelvic mesh cases amassed in multidistrict litigation (MDL), announced the court would dismiss more than 13-thousand Ethicon mesh cases where the plaintiff has a mesh-in-place with no attempted removals, also known as revisions.

-There are many reasons a woman may not have her pelvic mesh removed – compromised health, a risk of going under anesthesia, a new complication to her health, a warning from her doctor that the risks of revision outweigh the benefit – all might preclude having a mesh removal.
+There are many reasons a woman may not have her pelvic mesh removed – the expense, compromised health, a risk of going under anesthesia, a new complication to her health, a warning from her doctor that the risks of revision outweigh the benefit – all might preclude having a mesh removal.
 Now that may count against her.

 In compromise language, Ethicon agreed for plaintiffs who have more than one office revision of the mesh and have trigger point injections, vaginal physical therapy or vaginal Valium, would be treated the same as those plaintiffs who undergo revision surgery within five years. ###

-MND, April 2018, judge Goodwin to dismiss Thousands of Ethicon Non-Revision Cases
+MND, April 2018, Judge Goodwin to dismiss Thousands of Ethicon Non-Revision Cases